redis/redis-doc/topics/functions-intro.md

 Functions are intended to better support the use case of maintaining a consistent view for data entities through a logical schema, as mentioned above.
 As such, functions are stored alongside the data itself.
-Functions are also persisted to the AOF file and synchronized from master to replicas.
+Functions are also persisted to the AOF file and replicated from master to replicas, so they are as durable as the data itself.
-Because of that, data loss also implies losing functions stored in the database, so using functions without data persistence or high availability requires special handling that will be presented later on.
+When Redis is used as an ephemeral cache, additional mechanisms (described below) are required to make functions more durable.

 Like all other operations in Redis, the execution of a function is atomic.
 A function's execution blocks all server activities during its entire time, similarly to the semantics of [transactions](/topics/transactions).
 These semantics mean that all of the script's effects either have yet to happen or had already happened.
 The blocking semantics of an executed function apply to all connected clients at all times.
-Because running a function block the Redis server, functions are meant to finish executing quickly, so you should avoid using long-running functions.
+Because running a function blocks the Redis server, functions are meant to finish executing quickly, so you should avoid using long-running functions.

 ## Loading libraries and functions

-Let's explore Redis Functions via tangible examples and Lua snippets.
+Let's explore Redis Functions via some tangible examples and Lua snippets.

 At this point, if you're unfamiliar with Lua in general and specifically in Redis, you may benefit from reviewing some of the examples in [Introduction to Eval Scripts](/topics/eval-intro) and [Lua API](/topics/lua-api) pages for a better grasp of the language.

 Every Redis function belongs to a single library that's loaded to Redis.